-Brand-new band, BrÒg, featuring legendary piper Gary West on pipes, whistles, vocals and guitar; virtuoso fiddler Greg Borland on fiddle and bass, and the sensational Sandy Brechin on accordion.
-Jigs, reels, airs and Scottish songs.
-Gary West currently plays with the famous Atholl Highlanders, is presenter of BBC Radio Scotland’s ‘Pipeline’ and Professor of Scottish Ethnology at Edinburgh University, ex Ceolbeg, Caledon and Clan Alba.
+BrÒg features legendary piper Gary West on pipes, whistles, vocals and guitar; virtuoso fiddler Greg Borland on fiddle and bass, and the sensational Sandy Brechin on accordion.
+Gary West currently plays with the famous Atholl Highlanders, is the presenter of the podcast ‘Enjoy Your Piping’, ex Ceolbeg, Caledon and Clan Alba.
 Greg Borland plays with Other Roads, Burach, ex Caledon and the Kathryn Tickell Band.
 Sandy Brechin plays with The Jimi Shandrix Experience, The Sandy Brechin Band, Burach, ex-Seelyhoo and a host of other bands.

 Greg Borland can trace his Scottish Fiddling heritage back 200 years.
 Gregor grew up near Inverness in the Scottish highlands and started fiddle lessons with Donald Riddell at the age of 9.
 After several years and many successes in fiddle competitions all over Scotland, he continued his studies with Hector MacAndrew an acclaimed fiddler in the north-eastern tradition.
 Both his teachers inspired and influenced his great love of highland pipe marches and stirring strathspeys.
 Greg has taught at workshops in this country and abroad for many years and is passionate about passing on his musical heritage to the next generation of fiddle players.
 Greg is also equally at home on bass guitar or mandolin.